15 Best Coastal Walks in Sydney

 Georges Head between Taronga Zoo and Balmoral Beach

-The best way to get to Taronga Zoo is by ferry from Circular Quay.
-The ferry trip crossing Sydney Harbour is a great experience, and during weekends you can take advantage of the $8.05 cap on all public transport travel.
+The best way to reach Taronga Zoo is by ferry from Circular Quay.
+The ferry ride across Sydney Harbour is an experience in itself, and on weekends, you can take advantage of the daily travel cap on public transport.

 Distance: 6.5 km (one way)